Marcel Hug: Early career

 Hug was born in the municipality of Pfyn in Switzerland in 1986.
 Born with spina bifida, Hug grew up on a farm, the youngest of four brothers.
 As a young child, he met Swiss wheelchair racer, and Hug's sporting idol, Franz Nietlispach, beginning Hug's desire to take up athletics.
-The ten-year-old Hug was introduced to racing when a sports teacher brought in an old racing wheelchair.
+The ten-year-old Hug was introduced to racing when a sports teacher bought him an old racing wheelchair.
 This led to Hug competing in his first wheelchair race that year, the 3 km youth race which was part of the Schenkon Marathon.
 Winning this event inspired him to take up wheelchair athletics and he joined the Swiss Paraplegic Centre in Nottwil where he teamed up with trainer Paul Odermatt.

 The following years saw Hug develop from a junior athlete into an elite racer and he began competing in both Switzerland and abroad.
 In 2001 he made the athletics team for Wheelchair Sport Switzerland (Rollstuhlsport Schweiz), and the same year he was accepted into the sports school at Kreuzlingen.
 Hug described the fact that he was the only wheelchair athlete at the school as being "immensely important for my personal development."
-In 2002 Hug accepted a place at the Schule fur Beruf und Weiterbildung (School for Employment and Further Education) in Romanshorn, believing that an education outside sport would be vital in his later life.
+In 2002 Hug accepted a place at the Schule für Beruf und Weiterbildung (School for Employment and Further Education) in Romanshorn, believing that an education outside sport would be vital in his later life.